As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.

 Commemoration of the Faithful Departed

-Flowers for our Commemoration of the Faithful Departed Mass.
+Donations made to the church in honor of a deceased loved one.
+Fund is also used for flowers for our Commemoration of the Faithful Departed Mass.
 Donation Amount: variable

 Every Month